| Copyright | (c) Justin Le 2015 |

 (optionally) maintained within the context of a monad.

-A lot of fancy words, I know...but you can think of an Auto
+A lot of fancy words, I know...but you can think of an Auto as nothing

 more than a "stream transformer" of value streams.
 A stream of